-Considering everything I have learned thus far in my field of expertise (psychology/mental health), all things learned from my own experiences enduring severe mental illness (Borderline Personality Disorder), and my ongoing curiosities about potential links to other areas of interest (such as those as noted above), it seems clear to me that most humans are not willing to pay the true price of their existence.
-And because humans are not willing (nor encouraged by modern society to pay the true price of their existence), they are digging a deeper and deeper hole for themselves.
+Considering everything I have learned thus far in my field of expertise (psychology/mental health), all things learned from my own experiences enduring severe mental illness (Borderline Personality Disorder) and my ongoing curiosities about potential links to other areas of interest (such as those as noted above), it seems clear to me that most humans are not willing to pay the true price of their existence.
+And because humans are not willing to pay (nor encouraged by modern society to pay the true price of their existence), they are digging a deeper and deeper hole for themselves.
 What does this mean?

 From the time of my childhood up until now, I have been offered easier ways of living than what would actually be “the true cost of my existence.”
-I – just like you, no doubt – have been offered housing, heating, electricity, instant long-distance communication, efficient transport, and easy ways to gather food, clothing, and other “necessities” (just go to the store and get it).
+I – just like you, no doubt – have been offered housing, heating, electricity, instant long-distance communication, efficient transport and easy ways to gather food, clothing, and other “necessities” (just go to the store and get it).
 Everyone I know follows the same or similar lifestyle, with some people having more of the same and some people having less of the same.

 I suppose I have been “privileged” not to experience what it really feels like to be a human living on an indifferent planet.
 I’ve never lived without all the added technology that I routinely use to diminish the struggle I would otherwise be required to face.
-For most of my life, I believed this lifestyle I had grown accustomed to was normal and “the best way to live” and that it could go on indefinitely, or at least until God decided to make it otherwise.
+For most of my life, I believed this lifestyle I had grown accustomed to was normal and “the best way/only way to live” and that it could go on indefinitely, or at least until God decided to make it otherwise.

 Therefore, in addition to being offered ways out of paying the true physical costs of my existence through all the available technology, I was also raised/reared to avoid paying the true emotional costs.
 In my case, this ultimately resulted in severe mental illness because my undeveloped and intense emotions “hijacked my brain.”
-And in case you’re wondering what I mean by “hijacked my brain”, I mean to say my inability to notice and regulate my emotions impaired my ability to perceive reality with accuracy and think rationally as needed – Borderline Personality Disorder in a nutshell.
+And in case you’re wondering what I mean by “hijacked my brain”, I mean to say my inability to notice and regulate my emotions impaired my ability to perceive reality with accuracy and think rationally as needed – this is Borderline Personality Disorder in a nutshell.

 Paying the true price of existence, in my opinion, means having no way to exist unless you are fully connected with nature.
 However, in modern society, we have developed so many comforts and conveniences that we don’t even realize how disconnected with nature we have become.
 For example in modern society, women have to be taught to breastfeed in hospitals, people learn how to exercise their bodies in gyms, and people have to be taught how to be with their emotions and have healthy conversations by mental health therapists.